evkx/evkx.github.io/content/models/xiaomi/su7/su7_pro/_index.md

 ## Performance

-The Xiaomi SU7 Pro has a maximum power of 220 KW (299 hp/295 bhp).
-The total torque is 400 nm (295 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.7 seconds.
-The top speed is 210 km/h.
+The Xiaomi SU7 Pro has a maximum power of 220 KW (299 hp/295 bhp) and a total torque of 400 nm (295 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.7 seconds and has a top speed of 210 km/h (130.5 mph).

 ## Battery, range, and charging